amanullahmd/USA_Mirror/design_guidelines.md

-# Design Guidelines: Bangladesh Directory Portal
+# Design Guidelines: Global Directory Portal

 ## Design Approach
 **System-Based Approach** using principles from Material Design and traditional directory portals, optimized for information density and scanability.
-This is a content-first, utility-focused application where clear hierarchy and efficient navigation are paramount.
+This is a content-first, utility-focused global application where clear hierarchy, efficient navigation, and international accessibility are paramount.

 ## Typography System